 When it comes to rodent and varmint eradication inside of 150yds, the 17HMR is quite possibly the most fun you can have with a rimfire of any variety.
 Shooting a starling squarely in the center with a 17HMR borders on the comical.
 An extremely loud and pronounced "pop!" as the winged vermin explodes into a glorious puff of feathers.
 Shooting mice and rats produces a similar effect as the terrible little vermin simply detonate in place as if a small explosive charge were set off inside their bodies.
 Virtually zero recoil ensures you get to watch it all transpire in all its glorious definition through your chosen optic.
 If you have a sparrow infestation, or pigeon problem, or starling trespassers... the 17HMR is one of the safest and most enjoyable cartridges you can choose.
 No handloading means an effortless and endless supply of ammo, and when you can find it easily for $8 to $15 per box of 50, it isn't overly expensive to shoot when considering the level of performance it provides.
 Match grade 22lr ammo is no cheaper, and a 22lr of the best pedigree won't make easy work of a 100yd starling shot in the way a 17HMR does.
 I've shot more pigeons off the top of my barn at 70yds with a 17HMR than I can possibly remember.
 Striped gophers wrecking my yard have paid with hundreds of their lives at the hands of 17HMR's over the years.
 There is just something infinitely special about this little cartridge and what it can do.
 Having shot it for over a decade has demonstrated it's worth to me and countless other shooters.

 If you have never owned a 17HMR, this is just the excuse you're needing to try it out.
-If you're a fan of fine rifles, you'll want to give TS Customs a call to get a custom build going.
 If you'd rather just dip a toe in the water to see what it's about, then you have a plethora of cheap options at your disposal.
 One thing is absolutely certain: No one but you can decide whether a 17HMR is something you need to keep around!
 You owe it to yourself to give one a try.

 It's hard to believe that 16 years have gone by since Hornady released…